youssefuwk/11ty-to-compute/README.md

 ⚙️ The settings we use to create the guided experience in Codespaces are in the `.devcontainer/` folder.

 🧰 You'll find the Fastly CLI commands we use under the hood in the `helpers/publish.sh` script.

+💻 There are multiple processes running in the **Terminal** – this is to run your site locally in the Codespace and run the Fastly commands.

 ### Extensions